nathanregner/moonraker/docs/configuration.md

 #   When enabled the configuration folder is writable over the API.
 Some
 #   installations, such as those in public areas, may wish to lock out
 #   configuration changes.
 The default is True.
+enable_upload_overwrite: True
+#   When enabled, Moonraker will overwrite existing files on upload.
+Otherwise,
+#   a unique suffix will be appened to the filename.
+Example:
+#     duplicate.gcode -> duplicate(1).gcode
 ```

 /// Note